aleksandracodes/CI_PP4_Workout_Planner/README.md

 #### Database

-- The backend consists of Python built with the Django framework with a database of a Postgres for the deployed Heroku version(production)
+- The backend consists of Python built with the Django framework with a database of a Postgres for the deployed version
 - Two database models contain all fields stored in the database and mimics the structure of what is actually stored in the Postgres database

 <details><summary>Show diagram</summary>